SpatialBench: Benchmarking Multimodal Large Language Models for Spatial Cognition: Introduction

 \section{Introduction}

 In daily life, human can effortlessly integrate spatial information from their surroundings, with a capability known as spatial cognition.
 This ability extends beyond mere object recognition, serving as a cognitive bridge between perceptual inputs and higher-level functions such as reasoning and navigation.
 With the rapid advancements of large language models (LLMs) \cite{brown2020language,vicuna2023,driess2023palm,gilardi2023chatgpt,rohan2023alpaca,touvron2023llama}, multimodal large language models (MLLMs) have recently emerged as a major step toward general-purpose visual–linguistic intelligence \cite{bai2023qwen,dai2023instructblip,li2023blip,zhang2023internlm,brooks2023instructpix2pix,black2023training,li2023llavamed,zhu2023minigpt,zhang2023gpt4roi,liu2023llava,liu2023improvedllava,ye2023mplug,He2024malmm,Zhang2024groundhog,Chen2023internvl,Yuan2023osprey,Dong2024dreamllm,Cha2023honeybee,qwq32b}.
-By jointly aligning visual and textual modalities within a shared semantic space, MLLMs have moved beyond abstract visual representations, integrating linguistic context to interpret scenes in a more structured and human-like manner.
+By jointly aligning visual and textual modalities within a shared semantic space, MLLMs have moved beyond abstract visual representations, integrating linguistic context to interpret scenes in a more structured manner.
 Recent advances show that MLLMs have exhibited spatial reasoning abilities \cite{Cai2025spatial,Cheng2024spatial,Chen2024spatial,Han2025video,Li2024top,Yamada2024evaluating,zhu2024llava,kumar2025does,yang2023set,tang2024sparkle,wu2025spatial,li2025llava,liu2025oryx}, and several benchmarks have been introduced to quantify these capabilities \cite{azuma2022scanqa,ma2023sqa,yang2025thinking,li2025spatial,yin2025spatial,tong2024cambrian,zhang2025from,li2025view}.
 However, they remain fragmented and task-oriented, often emphasizing performance on specific vision–language tasks rather than assessing spatial cognition as a structured capability.
 In addition, most benchmarks rely on synthetic or narrowly defined datasets, lacking the visual diversity and real-world complexity necessary to probe genuine spatial cognition.
 Consequently, these evaluations provide only a partial view of spatial intelligence, making it difficult to analyze cognitive processes and reveal systematic deficiencies in models.